mosparo/documentation/docs/5_integration/3_multi_step_forms.md

 ```

 The field path determines which rules should be applied to which field.
 If you submit a wrong field path, the rules will be applied incorrectly, resulting in errors or false positives when validating the form data.

+For more information about preparing the form data, please see the details in the section [Preparing form data](./custom#preparing-form-data).

+If you want to store additional data in mosparo, for example, how long the user needed to fill out a step, you can send this information as metadata.
+For this, see the chapter [Storing metadata](./custom#storing-metadata).

 ### Validate the form data